Those instances when a provider agrees to accept the TRICARE allowable charge(s).

 Americans with Disabilities Act (ADA)

-This 1990 federal law prohibits discrimination against people who are disabled and formally describes "disability."
+A 1990 federal law that defines "disability" and prohibits discrimination against people who are disabled.

 Amount you pay

-The total amount of FSA or PCA funds the employee selects for the plan year.
-In some cases, the employer determines the FSA or PCA amount.
+The total amount of flexible spending account (FSA) or personal care account (PCA) funds the employee selects for the plan year.

 The total amount you'll spend between your plan effective date and the end of your plan year.